• [email protected]

 • Your financials are healthy.

-• You meet Trade Agreements Act (TAA) compliance, meaning all your products and services listed on the GSA Schedule Contract must be made or “substantially transformed” in the USA or a TAA-designated country.
+• You meet Trade Agreements Act (TAA) compliance, meaning all your products and services listed on the GSA Schedule contract must be made or “substantially transformed” in the U.S. or a TAA-designated country.

 • You are aware of your resources and have an accurate idea of your company’s capabilities, given those resources.